Boris Johnson's brother steps down as Binance advisor - ExBulletin

 Boris Johnson’s brother steps down as Binance advisor

-Jo Johnson, brother of former British Prime Minister Boris Johnson, has resigned as an adviser to cryptocurrency exchange Binance Widespread pressure on digital asset exchanges after the collapse of FTX.
+(Reuters) – Jo Johnson, brother of former British Prime Minister Boris Johnson, resigned from Binance’s advisory board last week amid difficulties launching the UK cryptocurrency exchange, the cryptocurrency exchange reported on Monday.
+The Telegraph.

-Johnson became a consultant at one of Binance’s UK subsidiaries in September this year.
-But it appears to have given up on that role due to the most recent actions by the country’s regulator.
+Binance and a spokesperson for Johnson did not immediately respond to requests for comment from Reuters.

-Last month, the UK’s Financial Conduct Authority (FCA) asked lawmakers to show support for its decision not to license crypto exchanges following the collapse of FTX.
+Reuters reported in October that Binance had been looking for ways to circumvent regulatory scrutiny in Britain.

-Additionally, also in 2021, the FCA warned that Binance had “no form” of authorization to offer its services in the country.
-In fact, the FCA has issued three separate warnings regarding Binance’s irregular activities in the country.
+Last month, Britain’s Financial Conduct Authority (FCA) called on lawmakers to show support for its decision not to license dozens of crypto exchanges following the collapse of major industry FTX.

-In August last year, as CriptoFcil reported, the FCA even announced that Binance had met the requirements demanded by the regulator.
-But even so, the regulator reported that the brokerage was still not licensed to operate and provide its services in the country:
+Last year, the FCA also warned that Binance did not hold “any form” of authorization to offer UK-regulated services.

 |